msillano/ms_symtools/MDexchange/README.md

 The alternative I propose is based on 3 steps:

 ### Export to MD ##
-The `SyMenu2MDexport` tool transforms the SyMenu info in a *Markdown file*, easy manageable by MarkdownPad2.
+The `SyMenu2MDexport` tool transforms the SyMenu configuration structure in a *Markdown file*, easy manageable by MarkdownPad2.

 ![Markdown edit](https://github.com/msillano/ms_symtools/blob/main/img/fig011.jpg?raw=true)

 The MD format was chosen to achieve 2 goals:

 - Easy to modify by the user
-- Produce a HTML good visual feedback, further customizable using CSS.
+- It produces a good HTML visual feedback, further customizable using CSS.

 ### Edit MD
-Now the user can reorganize the menu tree, with a cut&paste in MD.
-Can add Containers, Separators and Labels and update the Items name or description.
+Now the user can rearrange the menu tree, with a cut&paste in MD.
+It can add Containers, Separators and Labels and update the name or description of the Items.

 If descriptions are used as tooltip content, as I do with my menus, it helps to keep then not too big.
 Since the description is seachable from SyMenu, you need to choose the included keywords carefully.